 correctly means paying attention to the dependencies between fields and

-when each is read from and written to.
-And it’s easy to forget to check
+knowing when each field is read from and written to.
+And it’s easy to

-or set a dirty flag, which leads to hard-to-find bugs.
-In our simple
+forget to check or set a dirty flag, which leads to hard-to-find bugs.

-browser, it could probably be done, but a real browser’s layout system
+In our simple browser it could probably be done, but a real browser’s

-is much more complex, and mistakes become almost impossible to
+layout system is much more complex, and mistakes become almost

 A better approach exists.
 First of all, let’s try to combine the dirty flag and the field it protects into a single object: